 At the 21st Egham Beer Festival during August 2015, EUSC were very pleased to be able to present a cheque for £3000 to Coming Home.
 On hand to receive the cheque were charity representatives Alan Spencer [ex-serviceman] , and Anna MacLeod, Fundraising & PR Director at Coming Home (Haig Housing Trust).

-During 2014 the USC decided to make the ‘Egham Hythe Flood Relief Fund’ one of our nominated charities, in an effort to help local residents start rebuilding their lives and homes following the disastrous floods of January and February.
+Due to disastrous flooding in the Egham area in Jan-Feb 2014 the USC made the ‘Egham Hythe Flood Relief Fund’ one of our nominated charities, in an effort to help local residents start rebuilding their lives and homes.

 We also started to support ‘Coming Home’, a Forces charity that supports injured servicemen and women when they return home.